Got questions about our technology? Get in touch with an expert today.

 Individuals across their workforce are often exposed to hazardous substances, most notably airborne dust, including silica dust.
 Burlington Stone trialed two XD1+ devices on their site for a month to see how real-time, personal dust monitoring would improve their safety processes.

-After the trial, we spoke to Health and Safety Manager, Peter Walker, about the success of the trial and some of the major benefits which Burlington Stone’s workforce found deploying XD1+ Personal Dust Monitors in their day-to-day processes.
+After the trial, we spoke to Health and Safety Manager, Peter Walker, about the success of the trial and some of the major benefits which Burlington Stone’s workforce found deploying XD1+ Personal Dust Monitor units in their day-to-day processes.

 AIR XS Silica Monitor deployed to monitor RCS levels during replacement of rail track